syntacore/snippy/llvm/tools/llvm-snippy/docs/index.rst

        march: "rv64ifc_zifencei"
        model-plugin: None

-You may try layout-example.yaml from examples on github or from yml folder in this release as follows and disassemble to see generated snippet.
+You may try layout-example.yaml from examples on github or from yml/ and share/examples/ folder in this release as follows and disassemble to see generated snippet.

 ::